wh-alice/mig_visualstudio/vs/test/how-to--specify-how-frequently-test-logs-are-saved-using-the-load-test-editor.md

 ---
-title: "How to: Specify How Frequently Test Logs are Saved Using the Load Test Editor | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Specify How Frequently Test Logs are Saved Using the Load Test Editor" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"